-- by CHLOE. – The location on Bleecker Street of this popular, Vegan counter-serve spot couldn’t be more perfect.
+- by CHLOE.
+(NOW CLOSED) – The location on Bleecker Street of this popular, Vegan counter-serve spot couldn’t be more perfect.
 Stop in to grab a healthy bite to eat and take it to Washington Square Park to enjoy amongst the people watching.
 I was pleasantly surprised by how good their pesto meatball sandwich and beet ketchup was!
 If you’re in the mood for something sweet, their Vegan bakery, Sweets by CHLOE, is next door!
 Prepare for a line at peak lunch hours – you’ve been warned.

 - Sullivan Street Tea & Spice Company – This little shop is as quaint as they come – nice, friendly service, freshly brewed teas in interesting flavors and special salts and spices to take home for dinner or gift to your hosting friend.

 - Ladybird (NOW CLOSED) – For a sit-down service Vegan spot where you can order fun things like fondue and an avocado cocktail, or incredible artichoke hearts, this is your place. *Editor’s note: Ladybird has since moved it’s location to East Village!

 - Claudette – Housed in an elegant cottage with Mediterranean-flare, this French restaurant can be described as lovely, warm and inviting.
 It’s a place to spend hours talking over delicious food and drinks.
 I particularly enjoyed their Truffle Hummus and a special lobster pasta!

 - Mermaid Oyster Bar – I already covered The Mermaid Inn here, but this location is their oyster bar!
 It’s my favorite location not just because of their oyster-focus, but because it is on the picturesque, multi-colored Macdougal Street.